Bath, Maine: Climate

 Bath has a humid continental climate (Köppen Dfb) with cold and snowy winters and mild summers.
-Precipitation is high the whole year, with a sizeable snow pack usually forming during winter months.
+Precipitation is high the whole year, with a sizeable snow pack usually forming during winters.
 Compared to inland areas, winters are not severe, although colder than areas right on the ocean.
 Diurnal temperature variation is strong throughout the year.
-In winter this means that highs around freezing with lows in the single-digit Fahrenheit range are common.
+In winter, highs are around freezing, while lows in the single-digit Fahrenheit range are common.